 The activities prescribed to be drinking water threats under the Clean Water Act, 2006 are those considered to be manmade.
-These activities as listed in the Act are provided below.
+These activities, as listed in the Act, are provided below.
 Activities 1-18 and 21 are potential threats to water quality, and activities 19 and 20 are potential threats to water quantity.

-&lt;sup>1 The water budget process that was completed for the Ganaraska Assessment Report did not identify any subwatersheds that were sufficiently stressed to allow activities 19 and 20 to become significant drinking water threats in the Ganaraska Region Source Protection Area.
+&lt;sup>1 The water budget process that was completed for the Trent Assessment Report did not identify any sub-watersheds that were sufficiently stressed to allow activities 19 and 20 to become significant drinking water threats in the Trent source protection areas.

-- 1) The establishment, operation or maintenance of a waste disposal site within the meaning of Part V of the Environmental Protection Act. - 2) The establishment, operation or maintenance of a system that collects, stores, transmits, treats or disposes of sewage. - 3) The application of agricultural source material to land. - 4) The storage of agricultural source material. - 5) The management of agricultural source material. - 6) The application of non-agricultural source material to land. - 7) The handling and storage of non-agricultural source material. - 8) The application of commercial fertilizer to land. - 9) The handling and storage of commercial fertilizer. - 10) The application of pesticide to land. - 11) The handling and storage of pesticide. - 12) The application of road salt. - 13) The handling and storage of road salt. - 14) The storage of snow. - 15) The handling and storage of fuel. - 16) The handling and storage of a dense non-aqueous phase liquid. - 17) The handling and storage of an organic solvent. - 18) The management of runoff that contains chemicals used in the de-icing of aircraft. - 19) An activity that takes water from an aquifer or a surface water body without returning the water taken to the same aquifer or surface water body. - 20) An activity that reduces the recharge of an aquifer. - 21) The use of land as livestock grazing or pasturing land, an outdoor confinement area or a farm-animal yard.
+- 1) The establishment, operation or maintenance of a waste disposal site within the meaning of Part V of the Environmental Protection Act. - 2) The establishment, operation or maintenance of a system that collects, stores, transmits, treats or disposes of sewage. - 3) The application of agricultural source material to land. - 4) The storage of agricultural source material. - 5) The management of agricultural source material. - 6) The application of non-agricultural source material to land. - 7) The handling and storage of non-agricultural source material. - 8) The application of commercial fertilizer to land. - 9) The handling and storage of commercial fertilizer. - 10) The application of pesticide to land. - 11) The handling and storage of pesticide. - 12) The application of road salt. - 13) The handling and storage of road salt. - 14) The storage of snow. - 15) The handling and storage of fuel. - 16) The handling and storage of a dense non-aqueous phase liquid. - 17) The handling and storage of an organic solvent. - 18) The management of runoff that contains chemicals used in the de-icing of aircraft. - 19) An activity that takes water from an aquifer or a surface water body without returning the water taken to the same aquifer or surface water body. - 20) An activity that reduces the recharge of an aquifer. - 21) The use of land as livestock grazing or pasturing land, an outdoor confinement area or a farm-animal yard. - 22) The establishment and operation of a liquid hydrocarbon pipeline.
+O. Reg.
+385/08, s.
+3; O. Reg.
+206/18, s.1.

 Each prescribed drinking water threat has a set of circumstances that determine whether a particular instance of the activity is a significant, moderate, or low drinking water threat in each type of vulnerable area.
 These circumstances reflect various aspects of the activity.
 For some activities, there are separate sets of circumstances that determine if the activity is a chemical threat or a pathogen threat.
-Chemical threats are the aspects of an activity that can result in chemical contamination of a drinking water source and include a wide variety of substances.
+Chemical threats are the aspects of an activity that can result in chemical contamination of a drinking water source, and include a wide variety of substances.
 A pathogen threat is a micro-organism that causes disease, and often come from human or animal waste.
 Some activities are both chemical and pathogen threats.
 A synopsis of the circumstances that are considered to determine if a particular instance of an activity is identified as significant can be found in Chapter 4.